FarronF/limerick-council-meetings/meetings/2022/04/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd March 2022.md

 primarily.
 The call was targeted at advance purchase opportunities for a minimum of 10 and

-a maximum of 150 dwellings in any one scheme.---
+a maximum of 150 dwellings in any one scheme.
+---
 10

 Limerick City and County Council targeted the following areas in the initial campaign: